August 1922

 Abbott (2000), pg 295-296; Abbott (2019), pg 380

-Ó Murthuile, as secretary of Supreme Council of the IRB (and then governor of Kilmainham jail), calls a meeting of senior colleagues “to meet me to discuss the situation, to take over his [Michael Collins’s] I.R.B. papers, etc.”
+Ó Murthuile, as secretary of Supreme Council of the IRB (and also governor of Kilmainham jail), calls a meeting of senior colleagues “to meet me to discuss the situation, to take over [Michael Collins’s] I.R.B. papers, etc.”

 Valiulis (1985), pg 97